cheredia19/life-expectancy-world-bank-1960-2022/README.md

   yAxis="life_exp"
 />

-All countries, regions, and areas recorded a rise in life expectancy in this period except one: **Ukraine**.
-Until 2019, life expectancy grew, like every other nation.
-Since then, it has dropped by 3.2 years.
-Although it is not the subject of this article, the decline might be attributed to the COVID-19 pandemic and the ongoing armed conflict with Russia.
+All countries, regions, and areas recorded a rise in life expectancy at birth in this period except one.

-### Ukraine

-<PlotlyBarChart
-  data={{
-    url: 'ukraine.csv'
-  }}
-  title="Ukraine"
-  xAxis="year"
-  yAxis="life_exp"
-/>

-## Life expectancy at birth by country and area (1960-2022)

-<FlatUiTable
-  data={{
-    url: 'life_expectancy.csv'
-  }}
- />

 ## Improvement rate by country and area

 <FlatUiTable